 Canva is a complete all-in-one and free design tool for anyone who has no prior experience in graphic design.
 As a freelancer or blogger, you always need extraordinary designs in minutes; Canva can help you with that.
 It has an easy-to-use and user-friendly format, having a drag and drops functionality.
 With Canva, you get access to eighty thousand pre-designed customizable templates.

 Besides that, Canva helps you collaborate with your team members.
 They can review, edit or comment on the design.
+Canva has been able to compete with industry giants like Adobe’s Indesign, Figma, etc. at some good levels.

 · Canva offers a simple and easy-to-use interface.